-In addition, the PHA will post the RFP and proposal submission and rating and ranking procedures on its electronic web site.
+In addition, the HCHA will post the RFP and proposal submission and rating and ranking procedures on its website.

-The PHA will publish its advertisement in the newspapers and trade journals twice during a 15 calendar-day period.
-The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
+The HCHA will publish its advertisement in the newspapers and trade journals mentioned above twice during a 15 calendar-day period.
+The advertisement will specify the number of units the HCHA estimates that it will be able to assist under the funding the HCHA is making available.
 Deadlines for proposal submission will be included in all advertisements for proposals.

-In order for the proposal to be considered, the owner must submit the proposal to the PHA by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
+In order for the proposal to be considered, the owner must submit the proposal to the HCHA by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
+Incomplete proposals will not be reviewed.

 Proposals missing material components and components related to pricing will not be reviewed.
-The PHA will rate and rank proposals for rehabilitated and newly constructed housing in accordance with the evaluation criteria as published in the RFP.
+The HCHA will rate and rank proposals for rehabilitated and newly constructed housing in accordance with the evaluation criteria as published in the RFP.

-PHA Requests for Proposals for Existing Housing Units
+HCHA Requests for Proposals for Existing Housing Units

-The PHA will advertise its request for proposals (RFP) for existing housing in the Houston Chronical and other newspapers and trade journals.
+The HCHA will advertise its request for proposals (RFP) for existing housing in the Houston Chronical and other newspapers and trade journals.

-In addition, the PHA will post the notice inviting such proposal submission and the rating and ranking procedures on its electronic web site.
+In addition, the HCHA will post the notice inviting such proposal submission and the rating and ranking procedures on its website.